 This southern native has very narrow, needle-like leaves that line the stems like bottle brushes.
 Surprisingly, they are soft as silk to the touch.
-From late spring thru early summer, 2-3 inch wide clusters of small, light blue, star-shaped flowers are borne above the short mound of ferny foliage.
+From late spring thru early summer, 2-3" wide clusters of small, light blue, star-shaped flowers are borne above the short mound of ferny foliage.
 After blooming, it quickly grows to reach a height of about 3 feet.

 Amsonia adds a billowy, finely textured element to the landscape.
 It grows into a dense mass, much like a small shrub.
 The cool blue flowers can be useful in toning down adjacent flower colors.

 The most valuable feature of A. hubrichtii is its fall color; the entire plant turns a stunning shade of golden yellow.
 It makes an excellent backdrop for fall-blooming perennials such as sedums and garden mums.